rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 7. Confirm upgrade
 	1. Login to node and run `kubelet --version`
 	2. Note that `kubectl get no -A` may not immediately show current version
-	3. Run all system ap
+	3. Run all system/k8sapp regression tests
+	4. Inform customers and have them install apps and do their own testing
 ## Tips and caveats

 - Kubespray cannot be used to regress a version.